-The Western Treatment Plant is one of the most popular sites for birdwatching in Victoria.
-You must have approval to birdwatch at the plant – find out how to apply, and other site access requirements.
+The Western Treatment Plant is one of Victoria’s most popular places for birdwatching.
+To ensure your safety at this operational site, you must have a permit to birdwatch at the plant – find out how to apply, and other site access requirements.

-There are two types of birdwatching access available:
+There are currently two access areas for birdwatching:

-- short-term access ($20) – valid for one visit, and available only to interstate and overseas visitors who provide valid identification.
+- are available only to interstate and overseas visitors who provide valid identification

 Site access conditions